bonni208/Business_Ethics/Business_Ethics.md

 The EU has proactively legislated against planned obsolescence, integrating it into broader environmental and consumer protection efforts.
 Instead of relying on the market to drive more sustainable practices, the EU has created laws that protect against planned obsolescence.
 Initiatives like the [Ecodesign Directive](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX%3A32009L0125) and the [Circular Economy Action Plan](https://eur-lex.europa.eu/legal-content/EN/TXT/?qid=1583933814386&uri=COM:2020:98:FIN) aim to increase product durability, ease of repair, and overall sustainability.
 This includes promoting the *right to repair*, intending to extend product lifespans and reduce waste.
 The EU's strategy represents a more regulatory approach, prioritizing sustainability and the right of consumers to have longer-lasting products.

 The contrast between the U.S. and EU outlines differing priorities: the U.S.'s market-led versus the EU's regulation-driven strategies.
 The EU's actions might inspire global shifts toward sustainable consumption and production, suggesting a potential pathway for others, including the U.S., to follow as global environmental concerns intensify.

+How does the European Union address planned obsolescence differently than the United States?

+[[ ]] By relying solely on market forces to discourage the practice.
+[[X]] By proactively legislating against planned obsolescence and promoting sustainability.
+[[ ]] The EU has no specific legislation against planned obsolescence.
+[[ ]] There is no difference between the approach used by the EU.

 #### The Light Bulb Conspiracy